The Lowry: Design and construction

 The complex was designed by Michael Wilford with structural engineer Buro Happold and constructed by Bovis Construction.
 Groundbreaking took place on 19 June 1997.
 The Lowry is built on a triangular site at the end of Pier 8 and has a triangular plan.
 A promenade encircling the building provides views of the Manchester Ship Canal, MediaCityUK and the Salford Quays developments.

 The foyer faces the public plaza, where there is a large aerofoil canopy at the entrance clad with perforated steel and illuminated from inside at night.
 Much of the building is clad in stainless steel and glass.

-The Lowry was described as "not quite 'Salford's Guggenheim' ...
-It is ultimately too small and too well behaved ... although there are obvious shared aims", a reference to the Guggenheim Museum in Bilbao, which was built for similar reasons.

 The Lowry footbridge spanning the ship canal was designed and project managed by Parkman, with design support from Carlos Fernandez Casado.
 It is a lift bridge with a clear span of 100 m, which lifts vertically to provide a 26 m clearance for shipping using the canal.
 The bridge span is a tied arch and the towers are constructed in tubular steelwork to provide an open aspect to view the lifting counterweight and sheaves.

 In November 2015, the Lowry opened a new bar and restaurant, called Pier 8, after a 12-week closure on the original bar and restaurant.
 The new space cost £3m to develop and is part of an ongoing £5m investment programme to improve facilities and reduce the environmental footprint of the complex.

 The new features include a zinc topped curving bar with room to seat 150 people for casual dining.
-The bar also has a feature tree with leaves made from cotton, to commemorate Salford Quays’ history at the centre of the cotton shipping industry.
+The bar also has a feature tree with leaves made from cotton, to commemorate Salford Quays' history at the centre of the cotton shipping industry.
 The new restaurant contains seven private booths, a newly designed open kitchen, and a second large room at the rear which can be opened up to accommodate more diners or private functions.
 Major structural changes have taken place in the building for the design, including the removal of a large staircase and the addition of an external entrance to the bar and restaurant, as well as added areas made to look like shipping containers.